Andrew Stevenson

 Andrew Stevenson (January 21, 1784 – January 25, 1857) was an American politician, lawyer and diplomat.
 He represented Richmond, Virginia in the Virginia House of Delegates and eventually became its speaker before being elected to the United States House of Representatives; its members subsequently elected him their Speaker.
 Stevenson also served in the Jackson administration for four years as the U.S. ambassador to the United Kingdom before retiring to his slave plantation in Albemarle County.
 He also served on the board of visitors of the University of Virginia and briefly as its rector before his death.

 Early life

 Andrew Stevenson was born in Culpeper County, Virginia on January 21, 1784.
 He was the son of James Stevenson (1739–1809) and Frances Arnette (née Littlepage) Stevenson (1750–1808).

-He received a private education appropriate to this class, then attended the College of William and Mary where he studied law.
+He received a private education appropriate to this class, then attended the College of William & Mary where he studied law.

 Career

 Admitted to the Virginia bar in 1809, Stevenson practiced in Richmond.